mdarocha/nix-provisioner-script/README.md

 This project provides means to generate pure Bash provisioning scripts using the powerful Nix module system.
-This allows managing the configuration of remote systems hat aren't running NixOS for various reasons.
+This allows managing the configuration of remote systems that aren't running NixOS for various reasons.
 Those systems don't need to have Nix or anything else installed other than what comes in a default installation.

 The provided modules try to mirror NixOS systems where possible, for easy porting.